idenfy/ReactNativeSDK/README.md

 | `SUCCESS` | The user completed a face authentication flow and the authentication status, provided by the platform, is SUCCESS.     |
 | `FAILED`  | The user completed a face authentication flow and the authentication status, provided by the platform, is FAILED.      |
 | `EXIT`    | The user did not complete a face authentication flow and the authentication status, provided by the platform, is EXIT. |

-## To initialize you can check the utils method in the example project

 ## Additional customization